 For many people who find themselves needing braces, clear aligners like Invisalign are an increasingly attractive option.
-Invisalign mouth pieces are removable – you take them out to eat, brush your teeth, and sleep.
+Invisalign mouthpieces are removable – you take them out to eat, brush your teeth, and sleep.
 Plus, compared to traditional braces, they’re more comfortable, require less maintenance, and nobody knows you’re wearing them.

-However, the second trade-off is just as important, but it often gets overlooked: Invisalign can’t fix everything.
+However, the second trade-off is just as necessary, but it often gets overlooked: Invisalign can’t fix everything.
 That is to say, there are some orthodontic issues that Invisalign can’t be used for; the more severe cases often need multiple kinds of metal braces.

 There are also a few other factors that you will want to consider: medical recommendations, age, price range, timeline, and maintenance.
 We’ll discuss these below as factors that could impact your decision in the debate over Invisalign vs braces.

 First and foremost, your orthodontist will do a thorough assessment to determine what work you need to have done.
-From there, they will recommend the best course of action to accomplish these goals.
+From there, they will recommend the best action to accomplish these goals.
 Your doctor’s recommendation should be one of the factors you consider most heavily – it comes from years of training and practice in the field, so you can be confident that it is a sound opinion.

 Do keep in mind that if you need extensive work done, no doctor is likely to recommend invisible aligners right off the bat.
 These procedures are best suited for more common issues like correcting bite alignment, crowding, and tooth position and spacing, not correcting major orthodontic issues.

 In that same vein, for patients who require extensive corrections, some orthodontists will start a course of treatment with a series of traditional metal braces.
 Eventually, they might suggest a switch to Invisalign as the treatment progresses.